Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/advanced-topics/message-system/custom-messages.md

 ## Named Messages
 If you don't want to handle the complexity of creating your own messaging system, Netcode for GameObjects also provides you with the option to use custom "named messages".
 Custom named messages use the "message name" as the unique identifier (it creates a hash value from the name and links that to a received named message callback).
 :::tip
-If you are not quite sure if you need to incorporate the complexity of message identification and handling like you do with custom unnamed messages, you can always start with custom named messages and then if, at a later date, you determine you need "sub-message types" for a specific custom named message then you can always incorporate a type identifier (like you would with unnamed messages) into the named message payload itself.
+If you aren't quite sure if you need to incorporate the complexity of message identification and handling like you do with custom unnamed messages, you can always start with custom named messages and then if, at a later date, you determine you need "sub-message types" for a specific custom named message then you can always incorporate a type identifier (like you would with unnamed messages) into the named message payload itself.
 :::

 ### Name Message Example